jzhong0821/History-Club/src/content/blog/Jack-Farewell.md

 ## Farewell

-As approach speech day, and as I wrap up my last statements as a JZ25 presidential candidate, returning back to my status as a normal Stevenson student, I want to acknowledge that I have still faced a fair amount of traction while running the JZ25 campaign.
+As I wrap up my last statements as a JZ25 presidential candidate, returning back to my status as a normal Stevenson student, I want to acknowledge that I have still faced a fair amount of traction while running the JZ25 campaign.
 I have had my posters ripped off many times, I have been insulted personally by faculty members, I have been insulted personally by my peers, but I have also gained an unexpectedly significant amount of support in my quest for bettering the campus.

 Thank you for your support, I hope you had as much fun as I have.